Request a planning scheme amendment (rezoning)

 How to apply

-You can submit a PSA application through the Development Applications Online website.
+Submit a PSA application through the DAO website.

-- $3,423 lodgement fee - when the application is initially accepted
+- an application fee - when the application is initially accepted

-- $696 advertising fee - if the minister proceeds with the application and places it on public exhibition.
+- an advertising fee - if the minister proceeds with the application and places it on public exhibition.

 All fees are non-refundable, even if your application is unsuccessful.